 - Ambiguous terminology – I don’t mind all the server terminology in cPanel (modules, plugins, etc), it’s the weird customer-related terms that I don’t like (accounts, packages).
 I’ve used WHM/cPanel for over a decade now and still forget where I have to go to set limits to what types of accounts and configuring what items they see in their control panel.

-- Shared storage space (insecure) – all website files are located in the same container which could potentially allow hackers from accessing all sites if they manage to get into one.
+- Shared storage space (insecure) – all website files are located in the same container which could potentially allow hackers to access all sites if they manage to get into one.
 With that said, it hasn’t been much of an issue for us.

 - Only Linux/Apache-compatibility – not a dealbreaker since you can use LiteSpeed (which I love) if you want performance.
 But definitely a dealbreaker if you’re an NGINX-diehard.
 Well, there’s talks about cPanel finally adding NGINX-compatibility!
 (WOW—pigs are flying!)

 Plesk, started in 2001, has long been that “other control panel” used by popular webhosts.
 It was offered for a multitude of reasons: some admins liked it better [than cPanel], some users like it better, it was compatible with Windows, or simply because it was NOT cPanel (which some folks hated).
 But not everyone liked Plesk over cPanel.
 Those expecting cPanel, like myself, were especially annoyed to see an unfamiliar UI like Plesk.
 It felt cheaper, busier, and came with a learning curve that we didn’t want to deal with.